 Passive investments include lower risk, highly-diversified vehicles like index funds/ETFs and the like.
 The strategy is to buy and hold, no matter what, and take advantage of the market’s 10% average annual growth to virtually guarantee you’ll make huge profits in the long run.
 You’re not trying to beat the market, here; you’re simply joining it.
 Most or all retirement savings should be held in passive investments vehicles.

-As your investments rise and fall in value, it’s important to look at your entire investment portfolio periodically and rebalance it (at least 1-4 times a year).
+As your investments rise and fall in value, it’s important to look at your entire investment portfolio periodically and rebalance it (perhaps 1-4 times a year).

-Once your investments have grown, use them to fund goals that bring you joy in life: owning a home, travel and vacations, buying cool toys, giving to others, making the world a better place, etc.
+Once your investments have grown, use them to fund goals that bring joy to your life: owning a home, travel and vacations, buying cool toys, giving to others, making the world a better place, etc.